myriad-360/Ansible-Delivery-Training-Student/M6-Secrets_with_Ansible_Vault/README.md

 This ensures the Palo Alto host group has its own securely encrypted credentials scoped to its group.

-If you'd prefer to encrypt the entire file instead of individual variables, you can do so with:
+Encrypt the entire file instead of individual variables, you can do so with:

 ```bash
 ansible-vault encrypt group_vars/paloalto.yml